je256/Maji-ndogo-water-survey/README.md

 ![image](https://github.com/user-attachments/assets/5da8c774-0bff-4ba3-98a7-9131e988496e)

-- It is obvious there are much more sources in Rural areas than Urban but to engage more with these values, let's present them in percentages
+- It is obvious there are many more sources in Rural areas than Urban, but to engage more with these values, let's present them in percentages

 ````sql
 SELECT 23740/(15910+23740)*100;